Lungren2/PyProcessor/docs/developer/ARCHITECTURE.md

 2. **User Configuration**: Saved in JSON format
 3. **Profiles**: Named configurations for different scenarios
 4. **Command-line Overrides**: Options specified via command line

+### Flag-Pattern Relationships

+The configuration includes several flags that control whether certain patterns are applied during processing:

+- **auto_rename_files**: When enabled, the `file_rename_pattern` is used to extract parts of filenames for renaming before processing
+- **auto_organize_folders**: When enabled, the `folder_organization_pattern` is used to organize output folders into a hierarchical structure after processing

+The `file_validation_pattern` is always used to validate files before processing, regardless of the flag settings.

+For detailed information about these relationships, see the [Configuration Documentation](CONFIGURATION.md) and [Regex Patterns Documentation](../regex_patterns.md).

 ## Error Handling